westmarshlandpublishing/finding-home/_posts/2018-05-15-how-to-make-a-new-post.md

 After you have finished making all your changes, on the toolbare above, click in the **Draft to Post** text (it is basically a button)
   - It will move the post from **_drafts** to **_posts** it will not yet be published out to the world to see, one more step.

+If you are very happy with how it looks, You will want to now click on the **Unpublished** text on the toolbar.